 Ingredients

 - Brown Sugar: we'll be using a mixture of dark brown and light brown sugar for this recipe.
 Using only brown sugars is the key to the soft and chewy texture of cookies!
-Brown sugars contain more moisture than white sugar because of the molasses, so these will be perfectly gooey.
+Brown sugars contain more moisture than granulated sugar because of the molasses, so these will be perfectly gooey with crispy edges.

-- Spices: a TON of 'em.
-A combination of cinnamon, cardamom, ground ginger, ground allspice, ground cloves, nutmeg, and salt will give us a homemade chai spice blend!
+- Spices: we'll be using a combination of cinnamon, cardamom, ground ginger, ground allspice, ground cloves, nutmeg, and salt to create our own homemade masala chai spice blend!

 - Flax Egg: to help bind all of the ingredients together.
 If you don't want to use a flax egg, here are some other vegan egg substitute options.
-A replacement egg powder would work well too.
+Replacement egg powder would work well too.

 Variations & Substitutions

-I love this recipe as is but here a few variations & substitutions you can try that would be just as delicious:
+I love these vegan cookies as is but here a few variations & substitutions you can try that would be just as delicious:

 - Make these chai cookies gluten-free by subbing out the all purpose flour for gluten-free flour at a 1:1 ratio.

 - Feel free to replace one of the brown sugars with regular white sugar.
 However, the cookies won't be as soft.
-You could also just one brown sugar or the other entirely, rather than using both.
+You could also just one brown sugar or the other entirely, rather than using both light and brown.
+You can also use maple syrup in place of one of the sugars.

 - Coconut sugar can be used in place of brown sugar but your cookies may be a bit more dry.